 If for some reason you need to have a tooth extracted — like if you’re planning to place a dental implant in that area — we can use an Er-YAG laser to disinfect and decontaminate the socket after the tooth is removed.
 Since dental implants shouldn’t be installed in an area with existing gum disease, and since teeth are usually only removed if the disease is severe, incorporating the laser treatment provides the best short and long-term benefits for our patients.

 Our laser patients typically fall into one of two categories: people who contact us directly and those who were referred by their general dentist.
 In either instance, we can provide you with the resources and information necessary to make an educated decision about your smile’s future.
 You only get one permanent set of teeth.
 Today’s technology and resources — including dental lasers — can play a part in how long you’re able to preserve your smile.
-Earlier intervention and working with a specialist like Dr. Saunders can improve your chances of treatment success.
+Earlier intervention and working with specialists like our doctors at PCE can improve your chances of treatment success.
 We’ll partner with you to create a holistic plan that keeps you smiling for years to come.

 Recovering from LANAP or laser gum therapy is much easier and quicker than conventional gum surgeries.
 Where older techniques may have called for 2-4 weeks of healing (along with subsequent tenderness and inflammation) laser treatments do not.

 Since soft tissue lasers expedite the healing process and stimulate coagulation, your recovery time is drastically shortened.
 In fact, most people can usually return to their normal activities within about a day.
 One of the advantages of using the laser is that it helps to prevent inflammation, which is often one of the primary factors in post-surgical discomfort.

 No sutures are necessary with laser or LANAP therapy, as the equipment does not “cut” your healthy gum tissues.